michaelhawkins/madmass/README.md

 madmass
 -------

-Madmass stands for "MAssively Distributed Multi-Agent System Simulator" and is a framework for designing web based multi agent system simulations, with a massive number of agents. madmass is released under AGPL License.
+MADMASS is an open-source Ruby on Rails gem for developing MAssively Distributed Multi Agent System Simulators.
+MADMASS is a framework for developing web applications that featuring scalability and real-time interactions among users.
+Target applications include, but are not limited to, Multi-Player Online Games, Transaction Processing Systems, Location-based Mobile Social Networks (or geo-social networks) and cooperative systems (e.g.,crowd-sourcing apps).

+Please refer to the [wiki](wiki) for further information.

 Contributing to MadMass
 -----------------------